shollyman/gcp-go-snippets/queryplan_visualization/README.md

 execution metadata.

 ```
-Usage: queryplan <job>
+Usage: querygraph <job>

+Allowed format of the <job> argument:
+ - project:location.jobid
+ - project:jobid

+Optional Flags:

   -dot_path string
         path to the dot (graphviz) binary (default "/usr/bin/dot")
   -out string
         path to the output file.
-By default, creates a file based on the job ID in CWD.
+By default, creates a file based on the job ID in the current directory.
 ```

-The format of the job ID is the same fully qualified format as reported by tools such as the Google Cloud Console or the `bq` CLI tool:
+The format of the job ID is the same fully qualified format as reported by tools such as the Google Cloud Console or the `bq` CLI tool:  `projectid:location.job_id` or `projectid.job_id`

-<projectid>:(location.)<job_id>

 For example, here's a job with location included:
 `shollyman-demo-test:US.bquxjob_4cccbe9b_17b0e287542`

 Or, location omitted:
 `shollyman-demo-test:bquxjob_4cccbe9b_17b0e287542`

-## Example Outputs
+## Examples of Use

 ### Golang Imports
 This query identifies commonly imported golang packages found in the github public data tables.